Because the support network needs support too!

 The first time an adolescent or young adult (AYA) hears the news that their friend or loved one has been diagnosed with cancer, they may be at a loss for what this means, and more importantly, how they can be supportive during this difficult time.
 Young adults ages 15-35, in particular, are at a unique time in their life, and this news can hit especially hard as they put their life on hold.
 Receiving support from friends is vital to their quality of life and health outcomes, and they need to feel connected and supported every step of the way.
 But this can be a challenge for friends who may not have the experience of knowing what to do, say, or how to help.

-This Support Squad Webinar Series covers a different topic every month and focuses on providing the information and resources supporters need to be present and stay connected for their loved ones throughout treatment and beyond.
+This Support Squad Webinar Series is designed to provide the information and resources supporters need to be present and stay connected for their loved ones throughout treatment and beyond.

 Although these webinars are focused on the support network, they will include perspectives from patients, survivors, health professionals, researchers, and adolescent and young adult advocates.
 We will all be called on for support at some point in our lives.
 We are stronger together when we learn from each other, so please join us.

-Stay tuned for more great topics coming soon!
+Stay tuned for more great topics coming this fall!

 Have a topic you want to hear more about?
 Contact us.